383Project/engineering-code-of-conduct/lifecycle/deployment/infrastructure-logging-policy.md

 ## Purpose

 The purpose of this logging policy is to define the guidelines and procedures for logging activities and storing log data for our infrastructure and third-party services.
-This policy covers logging practices for code changes, server error messages, exception messages, server logs, engineer responsibilities, audit log reports, and confidential information handling.
+This policy covers logging practices for code and infrastructure changes, website access and error tracking, engineer responsibilities, audit log reports, and confidential information handling.

 ## Scope